stevenchen3/databroker/README.md

 # About

 This is an example program implemented using C++ to demonstrate the how to use gRPC and protocol buffer to exchange data between processes.
-For simplicity, this program implements a RPC server and a client that exchange data which contains one number, one string and a file (the file may be large, say larger than 1GB).

 # Get started